Why OpenMagic Isn’t the Tool It Promises to Be

 OpenMagic promises to revolutionize CGI advertising with AI-powered templates, but does it truly deliver?
 Explore everything you need to know about the tool and where it falls short.

-In the fast-evolving world of digital advertising, FOOH ads have become a game-changer, blurring the lines between reality and virtual creativity.
-One tool that’s been impossible to ignore on social media lately is OpenMagic.
 With an aggressive marketing push and bold promises of revolutionizing CGI ad creation, it has positioned itself as the go-to platform for effortless, AI-powered video ads.
-By offering templates that users can quickly customize with their logo, message or 3D object, OpenMagic claims to eliminate the need for advanced 3D skills, costly production setups, or lengthy render times.
+OpenMagic offers customizable templates that let users add their logo, message, or 3D object.
+This tool claims to remove the need for advanced 3D skills, costly production setups, and lengthy render times.

-If you’re considering OpenMagic for your next CGI campaign, this breakdown will help you determine whether it’s the right tool – or if investing in a more tailored approach is the better choice.
-For this article, we took a deep dive into OpenMagic’s capabilities, breaking down its features, strengths, and key drawbacks.
+Considering OpenMagic for your next CGI campaign?
+This breakdown will help you determine whether it’s the right tool.
+And if investing in a more tailored approach is the better choice.

 What Is OpenMagic?